Covert Comic Home Page

 Monday

-Heard a rumor at work this morning about a possible TDY by your humble intel officer to Iraq.
-This particular RUMINT has me going out to provide counterproliferation briefings with officially-non-legendary WMD contractor "Gary S."
+Heard a rumor this morning about a possible TDY by your humble intel officer to Baghdad.
+This particular RUMINT has me going out to provide counterproliferation briefings for a week along with legendary WMD contractor "Gary S."

-Good ol' Gary S. owns the distinction of having been gassed with Sarin in the 1960's twice, and living (both times) to consult about it.
+Good ol' Gary S. owns the distinction of having been gassed with Sarin in the 1960's twice, and living to consult about it.

-...
-By the way, except for the part about "staying calm," the above instructions pretty much sum up a typical day in the life of a CI officer.
+By the way, except for the part about "staying calm," the above instructions pretty much sum up a typical day in the life of many counterintel officers.

 Tuesday